JamesMcN4242/AdventOfCode2022/README.md

 # Day Eleven (C#)
 Some real monkey business going on here....
 I'll see myself out.
 Today was the first day I needed to find a hint for the part 2 solution.
 In hindsight it was pretty obvious, but isn't something that I need generally in life, so it completely stumped me.

+# Day Twelve (C#)
+Simple mapping exercise.
+Reminds me of some old coursework at uni in first or second year.
+Used a hashset instead of a list of nodes to check, purely to try stop processing the same node twice.
+Didn't compare timings on this approach though, so List may have been faster.
+Either way it's pretty instant again, so no harm, no foul.